1086 papal election: Cardinal electors

 The papal bull In nomine Domini of 1059 changed electoral law to permit only the seven cardinal-bishops of the suburbicarian sees to participate in papal elections.
 Doubts were harboured about the papal bull had been called into question by the cardinals priests who demanded admission to the election.
 The antagonism between the cardinal-bishops and cardinal-priests was intensified by the fact that Gregory VII clearly favored the latter.
 When Antipope Clement III was installed in Rome, he sentenced Gregory VII to exile.
 Gregory was joined by seven of eighteen so-called "Gregorian" cardinal-priests and only one cardinal bishop.

-One of the reasons for the rebellion was that Gregory VII allowed only cardinal-priests in the circle of advisors for the Holy See.
+One of the reasons for the rebellion was that Gregory VII allowed only cardinal-bishops in the circle of advisors for the Holy See.
 Soon the schismatic clergy, those supporting the antipope, controlled 17 of 28 titular churches in Rome.
 Even the cardinal-priests who remained loyal to Gregory protested against the cardinal-bishops.
 A "Gregorian", Cardinal Deusdedit of San Pietro in Vincoli began to distribute a doctored version of the papal bull In nomine Domini, in which the word "cardinals-bishops" was replaced by "cardinals", which according to the nomenclature of the time meant only cardinal-priests.
 This allowed them to participate in the election of Gregory VII's successor.
 This was presumed to be the first time cardinal-priests were admitted, although the dominant role of cardinal-bishops was retained.